Alyssa Carson: Awards

 In 2017, Carson was named one of nine Louisiana Young Heroes, an award given to exceptional high school students by Louisiana Public Broadcasting.
-In 2019, she received the LSU Women’s Center Esprit de Femme Award, and is the youngest recipient of the award to date.
+In 2019, she received the Louisiana State University Women's Center Esprit de Femme Award, and is the youngest recipient of the award to date.
 She was honored by Louisiana Life magazine as a 2020 Louisianan of the Year in the science category.
-In 2022, she received the Florida Institute of Technology's Student Catalyst Award, highlighting women’s participation and development in the school's community.